 The Viking Kings

-Canute the Great was born around 994, the son of King Sweyn Forkbeard of Denmark and the Slavic princess Gunhilda of Poland.
-Gunhilda was the daughter of Mieszko I of Poland.
-He was to become the ruler of an empire which, at its height, included England, Denmark, Norway and part of Sweden.
+Canute or Cnut the Great was born circa 985- 995, the son of King Sweyn Forkbeard of Denmark, the identity of his mother is uncertain, although it is likely that she was a Slavic princess, daughter of Mieszko I of Poland.
+Canute was to become the ruler of an empire which, at its height, included England, Denmark, Norway and part of Sweden.

 Canute was praised in Norse poetry as a formidable Viking warrior.
 He is described in the Knýtlinga saga as being 'exceptionally tall and strong, and the handsomest of men, all except for his nose, that was thin, high set, and rather hooked.
 He had a fair complexion none the less, and a fine, thick head of hair.
 His eyes were better than those of other men, both the more handsome and the keener of their sight'.

-He had supported his father against the Saxon King Ethelred the Redeless .
+Canute had supported his father against the Saxon King Ethelred the Redeless .
 Sweyn established himself on England's throne and Ethelred was forced to flee to Normandy, where he sought refuge with his wife's relatives.
-On the death of Sveyn Forkbeard the following year, Ethelred returned to England and Canute was forced to withdraw to Denmark.
+On the death of Sveyn Forkbeard in 1014, Ethelred returned to England and Canute was forced to withdraw to Denmark.
 There, he gathered his forces, returning to England in 1015 when he managed to gain control of virtually the whole country, except for the city of London.

 On the death of the ineffectual Ethelred II in 1016, the Londoners chose his son Edmund Ironside as king, but the Witan opted for Canute.
-Following a series of engagements with Edmund, Canute defeated him at Ashington, Essex.
+Following a series of engagements with Edmund, Canute defeated him at the Battle of Assandun, which was fought at either Ashingdon, in south-east, or Ashdon, in north-west Essex.
 A treaty was drawn up, partitioning the country which would remain in force until the death of one of the participants to the treaty, at which time all lands would revert to the survivor.
-Edmund II died a month later in November of 1016.
+Edmund II died a month later on 30 November 1016.
+Canute then became the acknowledged King of England, his coronation took place in London, at Christmas.

 In what was considered a conciliatory gesture at the time, he repudiated his wife, Elgiva and married Ethelred's widow, Emma of Normandy He became King of Denmark in 1019 and of Norway 1028, making him ruler of an Empire surrounding the North Sea.
 Following his conversion to Christianity, Canute became an avid protector of the church.
 He patronised abbeys, promoted leaders of the English church and was acknowledged by the Pope as the first Viking to become a Christian King.
 He embarked on a pilgrimage to Rome in 1027, displaying great reverence and humility.
 On his return to England he swore to his Saxon subjects that he would govern with mercy and justice.